-Only registered shareholders and duly appointed proxyholders who have a 15-digit control number or Username will be entitled to vote at the Meeting.
-Beneficial shareholders who have not duly appointed themselves as proxyholder may login as a guest, by clicking on "I am a Guest", completing the online form and accepting the terms and conditions of the webcast.
+Only registered shareholders and duly appointed proxyholders who have a Control Number or Invite Code will be entitled to vote online at the Meeting.
+Beneficial shareholders who have not duly appointed themselves as proxyholder may login as a guest, by clicking on "Guest", completing the online form and accepting the terms and conditions of the webcast.
 Guests will be able to listen to the Meeting and ask questions, but will not be able to vote at the Meeting.

-Shareholders who wish to appoint a third party proxyholder to represent them at the Meeting (including beneficial shareholders who wish to appoint themselves as proxyholder to participate or vote at the Meeting) MUST submit their duly completed proxy or voting instruction form AND register the proxyholder (please see the information under the heading "Appointing a Proxyholder" above for further details).
+Shareholders who wish to appoint a third party proxyholder to represent them at the online Meeting (including beneficial shareholders who wish to appoint themselves as proxyholder to participate or vote at the online Meeting) MUST submit their duly completed proxy or voting instruction form AND register the proxyholder (please see the information under the heading "Appointing a Proxyholder" above for further details).